Our functional chiropractic care restores function, enhances mobility, and helps support your nervous system.

-Chiropractic care can offer the missing pieces to achieve your body’s wellness potential.
+Functional chiropractic care can offer the missing pieces to achieve your body’s wellness potential.

-Here is a partial list of some of the most common conditions chiropractic care can help with.
+Here is a partial list of some of the most common conditions functional chiropractic care can help with.
 If you do not see your specific condition listed, we encourage you to give us a call so we can personally address your particular concerns.

 The term “whiplash” was first used in 1928 to define an injury mechanism of sudden hyperextension followed by an immediate hyper-flexion of the neck that results in damage to the muscles, ligaments and tendons – especially those that support the head.
 Today, we know that whiplash injuries frequently do…

 Numerous studies have shown that years after auto accident victims settle their insurance claims, roughly half of them state that they still suffer with symptoms from their injuries.
 If you have been involved in a car accident, your injuries need to be taken very seriously.
 Because symptoms of some…

 Chiropractors will always seek to treat shoulder pain with the most gentle and drug-free methods possible.
 The ultimate goal of chiropractic care for shoulder pain is to bring the patient’s shoulder back to full function while reducing and eliminating the pain caused by the injury.
 Shoulder pain can…

 Most neck and upper back pain is caused by a combination of factors, including injury, poor posture, chiropractic subluxations, stress, and in some instances, disc problems.
 Most people do not realize how much they move their neck during the day until they are unable to do so.
 The degree of flexibility…